KasparEtter/ef1p/pages/email/email.md

   You can also use the tool to [locate the IP address](/internet/#ip-geolocation) of someone who sent you an email.
   The tool uses the geolocation API of [ipinfo.io](https://ipinfo.io/).
   <div id="tool-lookup-ip-address" class="mt-3"></div>
-  If you don't want your email service provider to leak your own IP address, you can use a [Virtual Private Network (VPN)](https://en.wikipedia.org/wiki/Virtual_private_network) or an [overlay network](https://en.wikipedia.org/wiki/Overlay_network) for anonymous communication, such as [Tor](https://www.torproject.org/).
+  If you don't want your mailbox provider to leak your own IP address, you can use a [Virtual Private Network (VPN)](https://en.wikipedia.org/wiki/Virtual_private_network) or an [overlay network](https://en.wikipedia.org/wiki/Overlay_network) for anonymous communication, such as [Tor](https://www.torproject.org/).
-  Alternatively, you can use an email service provider which values your privacy, such as [ProtonMail](https://protonmail.com/security-details) or [Tutanota](https://tutanota.com/security/#enhanced-privacy-features).
+  Alternatively, you can use a mailbox provider which values your privacy, such as [ProtonMail](https://protonmail.com/security-details) or [Tutanota](https://tutanota.com/security/#enhanced-privacy-features).
-  Sending messages from the [web interface](#webmail) of an email service provider usually also helps.
+  Sending messages from the [web interface](#webmail) of a mailbox provider usually also helps.
   For example, if you compose an email on [gmail.com](https://gmail.com/), your IP address is not included in the outgoing message.
   If you submit a message from your desktop client to Gmail using [SMTP](#delivery-protocols), on the other hand, your IP address is added by `smtp.gmail.com` in a `Received` header field.
-  While [RFC 5321](https://datatracker.ietf.org/doc/html/rfc5321#section-4.4) does say that the IP address of the source should be included in the `Received` header field, email service providers should ignore the standard in this regard, in my opinion.
+  While [RFC 5321](https://datatracker.ietf.org/doc/html/rfc5321#section-4.4) says that the IP address of the source should be included in the `Received` header field during [message relay](#submission-versus-relay), mailbox providers should ignore this instruction during [message submission](#submission-versus-relay), in my opinion.
-  I understand that email service providers may want to record the IP address of the sender to prevent abuse of their service,
+  I understand that mailbox providers may want to record the IP address of the sender to prevent abuse of their service,
   I just see no reason to share this information with the recipients of a message.
   In fact, it might even be illegal to do so.